lknstanley/GameDevPlayground/README.md

 # GameDevPlayground

-This repo is used to posting my game development technologies and research with Unity3D.
+This repo is used to post my game development technologies and research with Unity3D.

 # Roadmap